syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 ![Property grid with specified custom attribute](CustomEditor-support_images/CustomEditor-Attribute.png)

-## Assigning a CustomEditor using CustomEditorCollection
+## Assigning a Custom Editor using Collection

-We can assign the `CustomEditor` to any particular property and to multiple properties using the CustomEditorCollection.
+We can assign the `CustomEditor` to any particular property and to multiple properties using the `CustomEditorCollection`.

-### Assigning a CustomEditor to the specific property
+### Assigning a Custom Editor to the specific property

 If we want to apply custom editor for any particular property, we need to create the `CustomEditor` instance, assign our own editor to the `CustomEditor.Editor` and add the property name to the `CustomEditor.Properties` collection.
 Then, add the `CustomEditor` instance to the `PropertyGrid.CustomEditorCollection`.